-BARRY: Well, in the event one of my old colleagues and friends, Stape Roy was ambassador in China at the time.
-He had been scheduled to go on to Thailand, but as my tour of duty came to an end they decided to send him to Indonesia instead, so it was a very amicable turnover.
+BARRY: Well, in the event my successor was one of my old colleagues and friends, Stape Roy was ambassador in China at the time.
+He had been scheduled to go on from China to Thailand, but as my tour of duty came to an end they decided to send him to Indonesia instead, so it was a very amicable turnover.

-O: Well, then you left there in 1995?
+Q: Well, then you left there in 1995?